ali-aljufairi/BIBF-AI/common_md/Architecting-on-AWS.md

 #### Route Table:
 - Default Private: By default, route tables in a VPC are private and can't be accessed by external entities or resources outside the VPC.
 This ensures network isolation and security.

+#### Elastic network interface (ENI):

+- An Elastic Network Interface (ENI) is a virtual network interface that can be attached to an EC2 instance.
+It can have one or more private IPv4 addresses, one public IPv4 address, one or more IPv6 addresses, and one or more security groups.

+> Does not have to be attached to an EC2 instance it can be in the air